 5. Taurus Protector

-Who doesn’t love a small .357 revolver that can be concealed super easily?
+Who doesn't love a small .357 revolver that can be concealed super easily?
 Well, Taurus sure figured it out here.
-This small little pocket shooter only has a two-inch barrel.
-After that, it fires five rounds of either .38 special or .357.
+This small little pocket shooter only has a 2-inch barrel.
+After that, it fires five rounds of either .38 Special or .357 Magnum.
 Regardless of your choice, this is a good one, and far easier to carry than the Taurus Judge.

 4. North American Arms .22 Revolvers

-You will be astonished by just how small these revolvers are.
+The size of these revolvers alone will astonish you.
 The .22 Short pictured above has a barrel length of just 1.125 inches.
-Ultra-light and inexpensive, these not only make a great sidearm but also eliminate any excuses for not being armed once and for all.
+Ultra-light and inexpensive, these not only make a great sidearm, but also eliminate any excuses for not being armed once and for all.

 3. Ruger Super Redhawk